willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 ### Advice

 I think I started to learn a new language a bit late.
 I guess I was 21 years old.
 But, during the last three years, I took it more seriously.
 If I'd had the knowledge I have nowadays, I would have started a lot earlier.
 So, if you are in the same situation as me, don't worry.
-You'll learn it, just be patient, consistent, and disciplined to whatever method you'll use to study English or any other foreign language.
+You'll learn English if you are patient, consistent, and disciplined.
+This applies to whatever method you'll use to study English or any other foreign language.

-In the following few sections, I will list my notes to study English.
+In the following few sections, I will list my notes for studying English.
 Remember, as I described a moment ago, when I'm reviewing, I explain everything to myself or someone else.
-So only use the notes if you forgot something.
+So only use the notes if you forget something.
 Another important thing is that my notes are not complete.
 So if you need further explanation, just explore more details on the internet.

 ## Notes for verb tenses

 ### Rule of thumb

-In reality, you only need to know the present, the past, and the past participle**.** Then, using these as the basis, you know all the rest.
+In reality, you only need to know the present, the past, and the past participle.
+Then, using these as the basis, you will know all the rest.

 ### Present simple